NO EXTRA CHARGES

 You Approve the Price Before We Start

-Trust Us for Faucet Repair & Installation in Long Beach
+Trust Us for Faucet Repair and Installation in Long Beach

 At Power Pro Plumbing, we can repair and install all types and brands of faucets.
 Many people who think of themselves as “do-it-yourselfers” have, at some point, hit a roadblock and needed the advice of a licensed plumber to get them back on track.
 When that happens, there is no need to worry – just call Power Pro Plumbing.
 We’re waiting to assist you!We make faucet repairs and installations a painless process for our customers, ensuring your home improvement project is done the right way the first time.